Martnat8/499_project/README.md

 --------------------------------------------------------------------------------------------------

-**Package Launch:**  Provides a single launch file dedicated to launching nodes and modifying params.
+**Package Launch:**  Provides a single launch file dedicated to launching nodes and modifying parameters.

 **Lifecycle Coordinator:** A node that can coordinate multiple lifecycle enabled nodes at a time, bringing them up or down in correct sequence.
+A list of nodes are passed in as a parameter at launch time.

 **Project Interfaces:** Contains custom service definitions.

 **Camera Driver:** Captures images from a UVC compliant camera and publishes them on an image topic.
+Has parameters for device ID as well as encoding and resolution.

-**Periodic Screenshot:** Subscribes to an image topic and save an image to disc at a specified rate.
+**Periodic Screenshot:** Subscribes to an image topic and saves an image to disc at a specified rate as determined by parameters.

 **Ring Buffer Recorder:** Buffers image frames from a subscribed topic and saves a video to disc upon a service call.
+Has parameters for video length and encoding.

 **Bag Recorder:** Records a bag from a list of topics that you can pass in as parameters.
 Has a parameter that lets you turn on and off bag saving but is not a dynamic parameter.
-It's just meant to allow me to turn off bag saving if I don't want it on while keeping the structure of the launch file.
-If you want to record with it you need to set true and relaunch.

-**Sobel Filter:** A node that takes in an image topic and republishes the x, y and xy sobel filtered variants of the image.
-A lifecycle enabled node
+**Sobel Filter:** A node that takes in an image topic and republishes the x, y and xy sobel filtered variants of the image as well as a OpenCV Canny Edge detected image.

 **Strain Logger:** A node that subscribes to a OpenCV canny edge image and calculates the distance between contours.
-Publishes an image of the region of interest and the strain, given the subjects original length.
+Publishes an image of the region of interest and the strain, given the subject’s original length.

-  **Event Trigger:** A node that triggers the Ring Buffer Recorder node on a service call
+**Event Trigger:** A node that triggers the Ring Buffer Recorder node on a service call.

-  **CSV Writer:** A node that subscribes to a Float32 topic and appends the data to a CSV file
+**CSV Writer:** A node that subscribes to a Float32 topic, creates and appends data to a CSV file saved on the computer.
-    saved on the computer.
-Will create the file if it does not already exist.

 --------------------------------------------------------------------------------------------------